virteal/Inox/README.md

 A tale of two stacks
 --------------------

-Iɴᴏx don't mix the _control plane_ with the _data plane_, contrary to most languages.
+Iɴᴏx doesn't mix the _control plane_ with the _data plane_, contrary to most languages.

 The good thing about that is that data can stay much longer in stacks instead of needing storage elsewhere.